Tensorflow

 10 Extending

-Tensorflow allows binary extensions but don’t really explain how it integrates with normal python builds.
+Tensorflow allows binary extensions but doesn’t really explain how it integrates with normal Python builds.
 Here is an example from Uber.

 11 Installing